Alyssa Milano: Political views

+In October 2023, Milano signed an open letter from several artists to Biden, calling for a ceasefire of the Israeli bombardment of Gaza.
+In September 2025, she signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."

+In 2024, Alyssa Milano supported Ukraine and joined UNITED24 ambassadors in raising funds for Ukraine.

 Personal life

 Milano was involved with actor Corey Haim from 1987 to 1990.
 Milano and her parents, together with his manager at the time, unsuccessfully tried to get Haim help for his addiction.
 In 1993, she became engaged to actor Scott Wolf, but they broke off their engagement the following year.
-She later revealed in August 2019 that she had undergone two abortions while in a relationship with Wolf.
+She had two abortions while in the relationship with Wolf.

-In 1998, Milano sued adult websites for publishing faked nude photographs of her.
+In 1998, Milano sued pornographic websites for publishing unauthorized nude photographs of her.

-On January 1, 1999, Milano married singer Cinjun Tate.
+On January 1, 1999, Milano married singer Cinjun Tate from alternative rock band Remy Zero.
 They separated on November 20, 1999, and were divorced on December 1, 1999.

 In a 2004 interview, Milano explained how she deals with her dyslexia: "I've stumbled over words while reading from teleprompters.
 Sir John Gielgud, whom I worked with on The Canterville Ghost years ago, gave me great advice.
 When I asked how he memorized his monologues, he said, 'I write them down.'
 I use that method to this day.
 It not only familiarizes me with the words, it makes them my own."

-After a year of dating, Milano became engaged to CAA agent David Bugliari in December 2008.
+After a year of dating, Milano became engaged to Creative Artists Agency (CAA) agent David Bugliari in December 2008.
 They were married at Bugliari's family home in New Jersey on August 15, 2009.
 They had a son on August 31, 2011, and a daughter on September 4, 2014.

-In 2015, Milano sold her condominium in West Hollywood and moved to Bell Canyon, California, where she owns land and has nine horses, eight chickens, two rabbits, and five dogs.
+In 2015, Milano sold her condominium in West Hollywood and moved to Bell Canyon, California, where she owns land and nine horses, eight chickens, two rabbits, and five dogs.

 In 2017, Milano's $10 million lawsuit against her business manager resulted in a cross-complaint.

 In 2021 she was a passenger in a car crash.
-The car she was in was being driven by her uncle who had a medical condition.
+The car she was in was being driven by her uncle who had a medical condition and “became unconscious.”
 The car veered into another lane and crashed.

-On December 21, 2022, Milano wrote a tweet about her concern for Britney Spears’ well-being, which read ”Someone please go check on Britney Spears”.
-Spears herself responded to the tweet on Instagram stories on January 31, 2023, and accused Milano of 'bullying' her following a police welfare check when fans of Spears were worried after she deleted her Instagram for a seventh time.
-Milano has since apologized for the tweet.
+Milano was uninjured but her uncle was taken to the hospital.